 10. Brain development changes.

-Each time I felt my 2 year old wasn’t listening, I reminded myself that from age birth to three, your child’s brain produces 700 new neural connections every second.
+Each time your 2 year old doesn’t listen, it’s easy to forget that from age birth to three, your child’s brain produces 700 new neural connections every second.

 When you have a 2 year old sleep regression, a large underlying cause can be brain development.
 Their behavior is driven by the emotional brain, not the logical brain.

 Which means, your 2-year-old is having illogical and impulsive thoughts driven by emotion, especially when they are feeling tired at bedtime and during the night.